 4 Light map

-In the advanced tutorial, we will construct the same three products with a Great Reed Warbler (18LX), this time including light and wind data.
+In the advanced tutorial, we construct the same three products with a Great Reed Warbler (18LX), this time including light and wind data.

 Great Reed Warbler.
 17 May 2019.
 Baranđanske slatine, Serbia.
 ML 159594261